squattingmonk/nasher/README.md

     # Compile with warnings on:
     $ nasher compile --nssFlags:"-loqey"

+This syntax is also necessary in the `config` command when the value has words beginning with a dash; otherwise these words are treated as options (a limitation of the Nim parseopt module):

+    # Incorrect
+    $ nasher config nssFlags "-n /opts/nwn -owkey"

+    # Correct
+    $ nasher config --nssFlags:"-n /opts/nwn -owkey"

 Currently, the following configuration options are available:

 - `userName`: the default name to add to the author section of new packages